panoplyio/sql-library/_template/views/view_template.md

 ---|---
 Description| Brief summary transformation
 Usage| When and why to use this view
-Modifications| List ways this view could be modified for custom use
+Modifications| List ways this view could be modified for custom uses

 ```sql
 CREATE VIEW view_name AS (